taye/interact.js/docs/action-options.md

   .pointerEvents({
     ignoreFrom: '[no-pointer-event]',
   })
+  .on('tap', function (event) {
+  })
 ```

-Like `allowFrom`, `ignoreFrom` gives you the ability to avoid certain
+The compliment to `allowFrom`, `ignoreFrom` lets you specify elements within
-elements in your interactable element.
-Which is good when certain
+your target with which to avoid starting actions.
+This is useful when certain
 elements need to maintain default behavior when interacted with.
+For example,

-For example, dragging around a text/contentEditable, by wrapping this
+dragging around a text/contentEditable, by wrapping this object with a
-object with a draggable element and ignoring the editable content you
+draggable element and ignoring the editable content you maintain the ability to
-maintain the ability to highlight text without moving the element.
+highlight text without moving the element.

 `enabled`
 ---------